Scanlan Building: History

+D. H. Burham & Company started work on the Scanlan Building just after the Columbian Exhibition of 1893.
+The steel-frame building was built in the Chicago style, with an L-shaped inner structure, permitting ventilation to the interior of the building.
+Facial details were restricted to the street sides of the building.
+Above the ground floor, all floors had an identical plan, with halls with offices on both sides, and one outer executive suite, including an interior office separated from the corridor by a receptionist office.

 It was listed on the National Register of Historic Places on May 23, 1980.

 Current use

 Workspace provider Novel Coworking purchased the Scanlan Building in June 2014 and renovated the building's interior to provide private offices and co-working space for entrepreneurs and small businesses that need flexible, short-term workspace.

+As of February 2024, the owners, Level One, a subsidiary of Expansive (a renaming of Novel), defaulted on its loan due in November 2023.
+The Scanlan Building was scheduled for foreclosure auction in March 2024.